serradura/u-case/README.md

   .on_failure(:user_not_found) { render status: 404 }
 ```

-First, lets see the attributes used by each use case:
+First, let's see the attributes used by each use case:

 ```ruby
 class Users::FindByEmail < Micro::Case